peterwwillis/truckcamper/Trucks/Truck_notes.tmpl.md

  - The trucks themselves lose efficiency with more load, so you won't be going as far.
  - Many (most?) camp sites don't allow charging at the camp-site hookup.
-They also only offer 120VAC, so you will get about 1 mile per 1.5 hrs charging, if they allow it.
+They also only offer 120VAC, so you will get about 1 mile per 1.5 hrs charging, if they allow it. be a burden.
- - Assuming you find a public charger, the extra height of a truck camper can sometimes be a burden.
  - Elevation isn't a burden, but cold weather is, with 1/3 reduction in range due from extreme cold.